operaton/operaton-helm/README.tpl.md

 ### List Available Operaton Versions

-To check the available versions of the Operaton BPM chart, use the following command:
+To check the available versions of the Operaton chart, use the following command:

 ```shell
 helm search repo operaton --devel